Hillcrest Complex

-Hillcrest Complex is the Toronto Transit Commission's largest facility and is responsible for most of the maintenance work on the system's surface vehicles, including heavy overhauls, repairs and repainting.
+Hillcrest Complex, the Toronto Transit Commission's largest facility, is responsible for most of the maintenance work on the system's surface vehicles, including heavy overhauls, repairs, and repainting.
 It is located adjacent to the intersection of Bathurst Street and Davenport Road.
-The site is also home to the TTC's Transit Control Centre, but the operational headquarters of the organization remain at the McBrien Building at 1900 Yonge Street.
+The site is also home to the TTC's Transit Control Centre, but the operational headquarters of the organization remains at the McBrien Building, at 1900 Yonge Street.

 Hillcrest Complex occupies an area of about 13 ha with a frontage of 270 m along Bathurst Street and 420 m along Davenport Road.

 History

 In 1922, the TTC purchased the Hillcrest Race Track to use its land for the new shop complex to replace smaller facilities inherited from the Toronto Railway Company.
 The TTC opened Hillcrest Complex on March 13, 1924, replacing the TRC's carshops, motor shops and stores building located at or near at Front and Frederick Streets.
 On June 9, the School of Instruction moved into Hillcrest.

 During World War II, the Hillcrest Complex participated in the war effort by producing parts for military equipment.

 On July 30, 1953, Toronto's first two subway cars arrived at the Hillcrest Complex.
 However, all subsequent deliveries of G-series subway cars were made directly to the Davisville Yard.

 In the 1980s, the TTC purchased land on the west side of the complex to construct the W.E.P.
 Duncan Building and H.C.
 Patten Building.

 In 2008 and 2020, track replacement on Bathurst Street temporarily severed the St. Clair streetcar line from the rest of the streetcar system.
 During those construction periods, Hillcrest was used to store streetcars for route 512 St. Clair.